yingweiwo

 Additional Infomation

-Ammonium sulfate is an inorganic sulfate salt obtained by reaction of sulfuric acid with two equivalents of ammonia.
-A high-melting (decomposes above 280℃) white solid which is very soluble in water (70.6 g/100 g water at 0℃; 103.8 g/100 g water at 100℃), it is widely used as a fertilizer for alkaline soils.
-It has a role as a fertilizer.
-It is an ammonium salt and an inorganic sulfate salt.
+Ammonium sulfate is an inorganic sulfate produced by reacting sulfuric acid with two equivalents of ammonia.
+It is a white solid with a high melting point (decomposes above 280°C), extremely soluble in water (70.6 g/100 g water at 0°C; 103.8 g/100 g water at 100°C), and is widely used as a fertilizer for alkaline soils.
+It is both an ammonium salt and an inorganic sulfate.

 Therapeutic Uses

-Ammonium sulfate is a non-CNS depressant anesthetic agent, which has been reported to provide pain relief lasting days to weeks, with few reported side effects in adult studies.
+Ammonium sulfate is a non-central nervous system depressant anesthetic that has been reported to have analgesic effects that can last for days to weeks, and has had few reported side effects in adult studies.

 These protocols are for reference only.
 InvivoChem does not independently validate these methods.